Sam-Byford/Going-To-Boston/README.md

 Requirements;

 You should be able to choose between:
-a.
-‘Match play’: Players win a point each round.
+1) ‘Match play’: Players win a point each round.
 The first to 5 wins the game.
-b.
-‘Score play’: Players add up their total after each round.
+2) ‘Score play’: Players add up their total after each round.
 The player with the highest score after 5 rounds wins the game.

 Extended edition;